The DeVille School of Business

 MBA 621 Sustainable Ethical Leadership 3 sem. hrs.

 This course is designed to explore behavior in the modern business world from a professional ethical perspective.
 Particular current issues will form the basis of discussion and analysis.
 During the course, students will study ethics as a discipline and will explore it with an emphasis on the modern business environment.
 Cases and presentations will be used to provide a better understanding of concepts and principles that determine managerial ethics in real-life situations.
 This course will explore the application of moral theory to management decision-making with special emphasis on the Catholic moral tradition in adherence to Ex Corde Ecclesiae (1990).
+Cross listed as MBA526 for BA/MBA students

 MBA 622 Organ Behavior & Communication 3 sem. hrs.

 In this course, students examine essential management, organizational behavior and communication theories.
 Topics include: motivation, conflict management and resolution, groups and teams, and communication.
 This course is designed to explore how these elements impact the practical application of behavioral science theories with respect to solving complex management problems in a diverse, global environment.
+Cross listed as MBA526 for BA/MBA students

 MBA 623 Financial Accounting & Mgmt 3 sem. hrs.